lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ---

-## EVOLUTIONARY DEVELOPMENTAL BIOLOGY
+## 9. DEVELOPMENTAL BIOLOGY

 How is it that every cell in your body has the same DNA, yet different body parts can have completely different functions?
 How does your body know where to put everything?
 Development from an embryo is a tightly-regulated process, with the goal of controlling what genes get expressed where and when.
 There is a close relationship between evolutionary diversity and developmental diversity, and so we can study one to learn about the other.
+This is the basis of [evolutionary developmental (evo-devo) biology](https://en.wikipedia.org/wiki/Evolutionary_developmental_biology).

+### Comparative embryology

 {{< figure src="embryology.jpg" title="Humans possess tails in early development because they descend from a common ancestor which had tails.
 The tail serves no purpose and normally regresses by week 8 of a pregnancy.
 It is therefore a vestigial trait." >}}

+### Homeotic genes: Hox, ParaHox, Pax, MADS-box

 ---

-## POPULATION GENETICS
+## 10. POPULATION GENETICS

 ### Phylogenetic reconstruction